-The committee for the Master's degree, thesis option, must consist of at least three graduate faculty members.
-The chairperson and at least one member must be in Electrical and Computer Engineering department.
+The committee for the Master's degree, thesis option, must consist of at least three faculty members.
+The chairperson and at least one member must be a graduate faculty member in Electrical and Computer Engineering department.
 The chairperson is usually the student's academic advisor and should advise the student in the selection of the other committee members.